archivesspace-labs/ArchivesSnake/README.md

 - asnake.jsonmodel.JSONModelRelation

 ## Scripts and Projects using ASnake
-Here are some example scripts and projects that make use of ASnake
+Here are some example scripts and projects that make use of ASnake:

 * [Python scripts to support ongoing ArchivesSpace work at Harvard](https://github.com/harvard-library/aspace_pyscripts)
 * [Python scripts to support container and instance data migration, also at Harvard](https://github.com/harvard-library/aspace_container_mgmt_scripts)